nanochess/CVBasic/README.md

     cvbasic --nabu -cpm game.bas game.asm
     gasm80 game.asm -o game.com

-The .npz file is directly usable by [MAME NABU port](https://github.com/ontheslab/nabu-mame-builds/releases) (put it in the nabu directory).
+The .npz file is directly usable by [MAME NABU port v1.0.2](https://github.com/ontheslab/nabu-mame-builds/releases) (put it in the nabu directory).
 The 000001.nabu name is important or it doesn't work.
 I've used the script _boot-built-in-adapter-local.sh_

 I don't have tested the COM files for NABU CP/M yet.